Exilarch: First allusions in the Jerusalem Talmud

 In the account referring to the attempt of a teacher of the Law from the land of Israel, Hananiah, nephew of Joshua ben Hananiah, to render the Babylonian Jews independent of the Sanhedrin, the religious and political authority residing in the land of Judea, a man named 'Ahijah' is mentioned as the temporal head of the Babylonian Jews, possibly, one of the first historic exilarchs.
 Another rabbinical source substitutes the name Nehunyon for Ahijah.
 It is likely that this 'Nehunyon' is identical with the Nahum mentioned in the list.
 The political danger threatening the Sanhedrin eventually passed.
-At about this same time, Rabbi Nathan, a member of the house of exilarch, came to Galilee, where the Sanhedrin met, and where the Nasi resided following the Jewish expulsion from Jerusalem.
+At about this same time, Rabbi Nathan, a member of the house of exilarch, came to Galilee, where the Sanhedrin met and where the Nasi resided following the Jewish expulsion from Jerusalem.
 By virtue of his rabbinical scholarship, he was soon classed among the foremost tannaim of the post-Hadrianic epoch.
 His supposed Davidic genealogical origins suggested to Rabbi Meïr the plan of making the Babylonian scholar nasi (prince) in place of the Hillelite Simon ben Gamaliel.
 However, the conspiracy against the reigning Nasi failed.
-Rabbi Nathan was subsequently among the confidants of the Hillelite patriarchal house, and in intimate relations with Simon ben Gamaliel's son, Judah I (also known as Judah haNasi).
+Rabbi Nathan was subsequently among the confidants of the Hillelite patriarchal house and the teacher of Simon ben Gamaliel's son, Judah I (also known as Judah haNasi).

 Rabbi Meïr's attempt, however, seems to have led Judah I to fear that the Babylonian exilarch might come to Judea to claim the office from Hillel the Elder's descendant.
-He discussed the subject with the Babylonian scholar Hiyya, a prominent member of his school, saying that he would pay due honor to the exilarch should the latter come, but that he would not renounce the office of nasi in his favor.
+He discussed the subject with the Babylonian scholar Hiyya, a prominent member of his school, saying that he would pay due honor to the exilarch should the latter come but that he would not renounce the office of nasi in his favor.
 When the body of the exilarch Huna, who was the first incumbent of that office explicitly mentioned as such in Talmudic literature, was brought to Judea during the time of Judah I, Hiyya drew upon himself Judah's deep resentment by announcing the fact to him with the words "Huna is here".
 A tannaitic exposition of Genesis 49:10 which contrasts the Babylonian exilarchs, ruling by force, with Hillel's descendants, teaching in public, evidently intends to cast a negative reflection on the former.
-However, Judah I had to listen at his own table to the statement of the youthful sons of the aforementioned Hiyya, in reference to the same tannaitic exposition, that "the Messiah can not appear until the exilarchate at Babylon and the patriarchate at Jerusalem shall have ceased".
+However, Judah I had to listen at his own table to the statement of the youthful sons of the Hiyya above about the same tannaitic exposition, that "the Messiah can not appear until the exilarchate at Babylon and the patriarchate at Jerusalem shall have ceased".